Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Launch another EC2 instance in the private subnet.
 Use this instance for backend services or databases that don’t need direct internet access.

-4. VPC Peering for Cross-VPC Communication
+4. Cross-VPC Communication — VPC Peering

 Conclusion